rajeev14ranjan/MakeMyGreeting/README.md

 # MakeMyGreetings

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.
-You can send New Year Greeting to your loved ones [from here](https://makemygreeting.000webhostapp.com/create.html)
+You can send New Year Greeting to your loved ones [Ctrl + Click here to send Greeting](https://makemygreeting.000webhostapp.com/create.html)

 ## Development server